sytabaresa/kingly/README.md

  * assist writing the input generator by having the transition it refers to at hand.
  */
 /**
- * @typedef {function (ExtendedState) : {input: EventData, hasGeneratedInput: Boolean}} InputGenerator generator which
+ * @typedef {function (ExtendedState) : {input: EventData, hasGeneratedInput: Boolean, generatorState:*}} InputGenerator
- * knows how to generate event data for an event to trigger the related transition, taking into account the extended
+ * generator which knows how to generate event data for an event to trigger the related transition, taking into
- * state of the machine under test.
-In the event, it is not possible to generate the targeted transition of the
+ * account the extended state of the machine under test, and the state of the input generation.
+In the event, it is not
- * state machine, the generator sets the returned property `hasGeneratedInput` to `false`.
+ * possible to generate the targeted transition of the state machine, the generator sets the returned property
+ * `hasGeneratedInput` to `false`.
+The generator may also update the state of the input generation.
  */
 /**
  * @typedef {{inputSequence: InputSequence, outputSequence:OutputSequence, controlStateSequence:ControlStateSequence}} TestCase